luca-arts/seeingtheimperceptible/README.md

 ### Research questions

-1. To what extent can we use open source machine learning models to remove repetitive and labor intensive work from a photographer?
+1. How can we integrate open-source machine learning models within the current workflow of photographers, and put these models to work to free lens-based creatives of repetitive and labour-intensive tasks?
 2. To what extent does the workfield think or hope that AI/ML would change their future craft?
-3. How is it possible to combine open source machine learning models within the current workflow of photographers?

-4. Additionally: Can AI be of value as a creative stimuli in the creation of a notebook?
+3. Can AI be of value as a creative stimuli in the creation of a notebook?

 ## comparison with SOTA